UFC 198: Werdum vs Miocic: Predictions & Analysis

 A few statistical edges stand out.
 Santos throws significantly more leather — a 1.5 sig. strike per minute gap.
 Marquardt is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Santos has tighter striking defense, making opponents miss more often.

-**The Pick: Thiago Santos over Nate Marquardt.** The model is firm on this one: Santos at 76%.
-The market and our model are aligned — the line looks fair.
+The Pick: Thiago Santos over Nate Marquardt.
+The model is firm on this one: Santos at 83%.
+Notably, the betting market has Santos at 75% implied while our model sees 83% — a 8-point disagreement that could signal value.

 Francisco Trinaldo vs Yancy Medeiros